 This offering complements the 11th and 12th installments of The Making of Modern Law, whose documents were selected via a thorough review of cases cited most frequently in law journal articles.
-In The Making of Modern Law: Records and Briefs on Key Issues from the United States Court of Appeals, 1891-1980, cases are handpicked based on their critical importance to modern social, cultural, and economic issues that regularly occupy newspaper headlines in today's heated political climate.
+In The Making of Modern Law: Landmark Records and Briefs of the U.S. Courts of Appeals, Part III: Key Issues from 1907-1983, cases are handpicked based on their critical importance to modern social, cultural, and economic issues that regularly occupy newspaper headlines in today's heated political climate.

 Q So, in other words, sir, you are opposed to war only in a particular form: you are opposed to wars which are fought like the United States fighting Russia, or vice versa?
 You are opposed to that type of war, but if the ministry of the Jehovah's Witnesses sect were attacked by the United States or Russia, or by anybody, you would fight them?
-If for some reason, through some organization such as your Watchtower Bible & Tract Society, you were notified that Jehovah wanted you to fight a war against some group like communism, you would fight; is that correct-if you believed that?
+If for some reason, through some organization such as your Watchtower Bible & Tract Society, [Tr.
+45]

+you were notified that Jehovah wanted you to fight a war against some group like communism, you would fight; is that correct-if you believed that?